dqops/dqo/docs/checks/column/datetime/date-match-format-percent.md

 **date match format percent** checks

 **Description**
-Column check that calculates percentage of values that match the date format in a column.
+Column check that calculates the percentage of values that match the date format in a column.

 ___